gquere/gquere.github.io/sstic2020_writeup/step5.md

 Reversing the binary
 ====================

 This program isn't too big but when reversing I like to start with what I know the program should do.
-From looking at the keyprovider earlier, we know that some serial stuff will be involved: we will receive a one-byte input '?' and answer a 20-byte password.
-In the [memory layout specification](http://problemkaputt.de/psx-spx.htm#serialportsio), we get the serial port base address: 0x1F801050.
+From looking at the keyprovider earlier, we know that some serial stuff will be involved: we will receive a one-byte input ```'?'``` and answer a 20-byte password.
+In the [playstation's memory layout specification](http://problemkaputt.de/psx-spx.htm#serialportsio), we get the serial port base address: ```0x1F801050```.
 So let's first find that value in the binary and find functions which reference it.
 Bingo, this brings us in a function that seems to perform some action (init/read/write) depending on a parameter:

 This portion to write a byte: